walidshaari/Kubernetes-Certified-Administrator/README-cks.md

 I tried to restrict the cross references of resources to [kubernetes.io](kubernetes.io).
 Youtube videos and other blog resources are optional.
 However, I still found them useful in my k8s learning journey.

-Ensure you have the right version of Kubernetes documentation selected (e.g. v1.19 as of 15th July annoucment) especially for API objects and annotations.
+Ensure you have the right version of Kubernetes documentation selected (e.g. v1.19 as of 15th July announcement) especially for API objects and annotations.

 ## Exam Objectives